 Revelation 22:12 And, behold, I come quickly; and My reward is with Me, to give every man according as his work shall be.

 We should take that seriously, with the pluses and the minuses.
 But for an individual to be held accountable—and this is the intent of the sermon today—defined objectives have to be established.
 I am just going to give you two today (and they are down the road here); but defined objectives have to be established.
 What are you being held accountable for?

 Since I was in sales all those years, you have to make up your coming forecast for the year.
 One salesman might say, "Well, I'm going to sell more this year."
 That is not a good objective, and it won't fly with the company.
 The company would rightly want to know what percentage more you felt you were going to sell, what products you were going to sell, the profit that you were going to sell them at, the product mix, where you were going to sell it, your monthly expectations (your quarterly, your semi-annually expectations).
 They want to know all the facts.
 In other words, they want to know what you are going to complete—and how your are going to complete what you say you are going to do.
 They want something to measure against.

-That's what objectives are for—that we might measure against something.
-Hopefully today, when I finish, you'll know what you and I have to measure against.
-This individual knows precisely what is expected of him; and if he completes what is expected of him, or goes over it, then he's a hero.
-If he doesn't, he hasn't done his work correctly.
+That is what objectives are for—that we might measure against something.
+Hopefully today, when I finish, you will know what you and I have to measure against.
+This individual knows precisely what is expected of him; and if he completes what is expected of him, or goes over it, then he is a hero.
+If he does not, he has not done his work correctly.
 God wants us to understand, brethren, that we are all going to be held accountable!